Medacorp/Luigi-s-Mansion/README.md

 ## Music groups
 Add new ones in `#luigis_mansion:play_music`.

-The underground lab allows MusicType 1 from any music group.
+All rooms in the lab allow MusicType 1 from any music group.

 ```
 Group | Add-on        | Namespace                 | Data pack name